Man arrested in relation to Rotorua police chase, shooting

 He did not enter pleas to both charges.

-The other accused was outstanding until Friday night's arrest
+The other accused was outstanding until Friday night's arrest.

-Earlier on Friday, police appealed for information from witnesses for their investigation and enquiries were ongoing.
+Earlier on Friday, police appealed for information from witnesses for their investigation and inquiries were ongoing.

 How to help